kwchurch/deepnet_examples/README.md

 email, bboards, faxes).

 <ul>
-<li> Q: What can we do with it all?</li>
+<li> Question: What can we do with it all?</li>
-<li> A: It is better to do something simple than nothing at all</li>
+<li> Answer: It is better to do something simple than nothing at all</li>
 </ul>

-The lecture argued that poets (users such as linguists, lexicographers, translators) can do simple things themselves.
+These lectures argued that poets (users such as linguists, lexicographers, translators) can do simple things themselves.
-Moreover, DIY (do it yourself) is more satisfying than begging for ``help'' from a system admin.
+Moreover, DIY (do it yourself) is more satisfying than begging for "help" from a system admin.

 <p>